shubham-05/Blind-Support-System/ReadMe.txt

 The project is currently under development.
-The first module, Object detection, has been completed.
+The Object detection, Distance Estimation and Face Recognition has been completed.

-Next Module: Distance Estimation
+Next Module: Speech to Text Conversion